AdrianKs/dist-kge/README.md

 ## Folder structure of experiment results
 - by default, each experiment will create a new folder in `local/experiments/<timestamp>-<config-name>`
 - this folder can be changed with command line argument `--folder path/to/folder`
+- for multi-machine training a folder is created for each machine.
+Therefore, specify a separate folder name for each machine if you work on a shared filesystem.
 - each worker will have its own subfolder logging partition-processing times
 - the complete epoch time over all partitions is logged in the main `kge.log` file
 - hardware information is logged into `hardware_monitor.log` and `gpu_monitor.log`
-- evaluation is performed by worker-0.
-Therefore, evaluation results are logged into folder `<experiment-folder>/worker-0/` in the files `kge.log` and `trace.yaml`
+- evaluation is performed on machine-0 by worker-0.
+Therefore, evaluation results are logged into folder `<experiment-folder-machine-0>/worker-0/` in the files `kge.log` and `trace.yaml`

 ## Results and Configurations